TheRoddyWMS/Roddy-Default-Plugin/README.md

 </processingTools>
 ```

-This will declare that the file `resources/workflowName/environments/conda.sh` to be used as workflow setup script for all jobs.
+This will declare the file `resources/workflowName/environments/conda.sh` to be used as workflow setup script for all jobs.
 Like all Roddy "tools" such environment scripts need to be executable.

 Notice the reference to a "TOOL" variable in the `cvalue`.
 Each environment script is represented in Roddy as a "tool" that has a name, e.g. "myProcessingStepEnv".
 All tool names, which are conventionally in "camel-case", are exposed to the cluster job environment in a translated form.
 The tool name is translated in 3 steps by